datadope-io/datadope-alerta/README.md

 python_version = "3.10"
 ```

-IOMetrics-Alerta package may be included in this Pipfile pointing to the wheel file or to the git repo.
+datadope-alerta package may be included in this Pipfile pointing to the wheel file or to the git repo.

 ### Configuration